Home > Motors

 While aesthetics are subjective, you won’t find loud colors or racing styles here.
 We aimed to find boots with a more timeless, everyday look.

-There are compromises for all motorcycle boots.
-Fully waterproof boots tend to ride hotter.
-Heavily armored boots are also toasty.
-We cut out some options that didn’t meet our metrics and honed in on the motorcycle boots that would work for most riders most of the time.
+All motorcycle boots have compromises.
+Fully waterproof boots tend to ride hotter, and heavily armored boots are also toasty.
+We cut out some options that didn’t meet our metrics and honed in on the boots that would work for most riders most of the time.

 Familiar yourself with the parts of a moto boot; (photo/Michael Frank)